-During the planning process, the LMS Advisory Committee developed a set of community values and Guiding Principles that serve as a vision for hazard mitigation in the COJ.
+During the planning process, the LMS Advisory Committee developed a set of community values and Guiding Principles that serve as a vision for hazard mitigation in Duval County and its jurisdictions.
 These Guiding Principles aided the formulation of specific goals and objectives, directed the planning process, and helped the selection and implementation of mitigation initiatives and programs.
-The set of Guiding Principles affirmed by the Advisory Committee are: